st-user/zerodep-web-push-java/README.md

     private VAPIDKeyPair vapidKeyPair;

     /**
-     * In this example, we read the key pair for VAPID
+     * In this example, we read a key pair for VAPID
      * from a PEM formatted file on the file system.
      * <p>
-     * You can extract key pairs from various sources.
+     * You can extract key pairs from various sources:
-     * For example, '.der' file(binary content), an octet sequence stored in a database and so on.
+     * '.der' file(binary content), an octet sequence stored in a database and so on.
-     * Please see the javadoc of PrivateKeySources and PublicKeySources.
+     * For more information, please see the javadoc of PrivateKeySources and PublicKeySources.
      */
     @Bean
     public VAPIDKeyPair vaidKeyPair(